 Project (Total Consumption) Reporting Using Track/Stream Equivalents

-BuzzAngle Music provides the ability to run “Project” reports which use weighted equivalents in order to aggregate dissimilar consumption types into a single project number for measurement and comparison purposes.
+BuzzAngle Music provides the ability to run “Project” reports which use weighted equivalents in order to aggregate dissimilar consumption types into a single project or total consumption number for measurement and comparison purposes.
 Project Units are available for Albums and Songs.
-The following weighted equivalents are the defaults used in the system.
-The user may run their own project reports using their own custom weighted equivalent values:

 NOTE: An Album must have already been released and have at least one album sale in order to be included on an album project chart.